learn-co-curriculum/react-hooks-components-basics/README.md

 ## Learning Goals

 - Understand what a React component is and what it can be used for
-- Write React components and show the DOM elements they create
+- Write React components and identify the DOM elements they create

 ## Introduction